Mathématique: Chapter 26

 DJ: I talked to him last week.
 He said no.

-HL: Dr. Lam.
-Please continue.
+HL: Dr. Lam, please continue.

 DJ: They activated their genes through conscious control, not through a twisted Goa’uld device.
 This is a mistake.
+A bad one.

 DJ: I don’t think so.